Deodorant…a troubled start…

 I was told that some people have this problem and to give it time for my skin to adjust.
 So like a ninny (ha! who says “ninny”?
 Apparently I do.)
 I kept torturing my sad little arm pits with the homemade deodorant from… you know where.
 After a solid month I finally gave up and went back to my less-effective and more-expensive “all natural” store-bought deodorant.

-That’s why I’m so excited to share this recipe with you… in case you also have sensitive skin and need a little TLC from your homemade deodorant.
-It’s still very similar to most of the online recipes you’ll find, and it’s still very effective, but hopefully it won’t make your pits burn.
+That’s why I’m so excited to share this homemade recipe with you… in case you also have sensitive skin and need a little TLC from your homemade deodorant.
+It’s still very similar to most of the online recipes you’ll find, and it’s still very effective, but hopefully this deodorant won’t make your pits burn.
 We want happy and non-smelly armpits, right?
 Right!

 Why homemade deodorant?